carbon-language/carbon-lang/docs/design/generics/generic-to-template.md

 fn UsesOptional[Type:$ T, GenericCppOptional(T):$ OptT](...) { ... };
 ```

-This is true even if the use is some function called by `UsesOptional`.
+This is true even if the use is in some function called by `UsesOptional`.
+Furthermore, any function calling `UsesOptional` that has a generic value for
+`T` also needs to include this additional text in their signature.

 ### Option #3: generically typecheck template code